linrunner/TLP/README.rst

 TLP - Optimize Linux Laptop Battery Life
 ========================================
-TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.
+TLP is a feature-rich utility for Linux, saving laptop battery power without the need to delve deeper into technical details.

 TLP’s default settings are already optimized for battery life, so you may just